 - How are you going to register past payments?
 If no further processing of past transactions is needed, consider just storing them.
 For example, with Salesforce NPSP, you can move them to Opportunities rather than Opportunities with Installments.
 If FinDock may need process past transactions, such as Reversals for Direct Debits or Gift Aid, make sure to create Installments for migrated payment records.

 - Test migrated data.
 Make sure you can run processes on the migrated data.
 For example, test payment collection based on the migrated records.
 This ensures you have migrated the data not only to the right objects, but also the correct fields.

 - Take your time and test often.
 Data migrations are notoriously difficult.
 Start data migration as early as possible in the project and give yourself a large time buffer.
 Create the mappings, plan multiple test migrations, etc. This pays off in the later stages of the project in terms of run time performance, error mitigation and data quality.

-More information on data migration and bulk data uploads, please see Data migration and bulk data loads.
+More information on data migration and bulk data uploads, please see Migrating payment data.

 Every organization has some form of communications concerning payments.
 This may include, for example: